seanboyce/ubiblio/SETUP.md

    ```bash
    pip install -r requirements.txt
    ```
 If the last step fails to build Pillow (needed for image processing), complaining about missing zlib or jpeg headers -- you're missing the requirements to build Pillow.
-You will need gcc (you probably already have it), zlib-dev libjpeg-turbo-dev.
+You will need gcc (you probably already have it), zlib-dev, and libjpeg-turbo-dev.
 To resolve it, you'll generally want to install these as system packages.

 The exact names of the packages can be different depending on your Linux distribution.
 On Ubuntu / Debian, the following ought to work:

 ```bash
 sudo apt-get install zlib1g-dev libjpeg-turbo8-dev